Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: String representation

 We begin with a single plaquette.
 If we take as our reference state the one in which all the spins are up, we may represent the six ice-rule configurations in terms of lines joining the spins that are down.
 This is shown in the right-hand inset of Fig.~\ref{C}.
 Representing the `all down' configuration as two vertical lines rather than two horizontal ones is in principle arbitrary, but it has the advantage of yielding a model in which these lines of down spins can neither cross each other nor form closed loops.

 To make an ice-rule-obeying configuration of the entire lattice, we must put these plaquettes together in such a way that any string that leaves one plaquette enters its neighbor.
 Thus there is a one-to-one mapping between ice-rule-obeying configurations of the spins $\sigma_i$ and configurations of these strings.
 Each string must extend all the way across the lattice.
+An example of such a mapping is shown in Fig.~\ref{spinstring}, where panel (a) shows a portion of the lattice in a particular ice-rule spin configuration, and panel (b) shows the same configuration represented in terms of strings of `down' spins.
+Notice that the strings cannot loop back on themselves:\ there is no plaquette in the right-hand inset of Fig.~\ref{C} for which the string is horizontal, and the two types of diagonal line cannot join into a `V' shape because plaquettes on the same row of the lattice do not share corners.
+Notice also that the strings cannot cross:\ a plaquette containing all `down' spins is always to be interpreted as a pair of vertical strings, not as a pair of diagonally crossing ones, in order to preserve the one-to-one nature of the mapping.

 To proceed further, let us suppose that the lattice consists of $L_x$ sites in the horizontal direction and $L_y$ sites in the vertical direction, so that $N = L_x L_y$.
 Each string, irrespective of its configuration, contains precisely $L_y$ spins, so that a configuration with $N_s$ strings has $N_s L_y$ down spins and thus an energy of $2 h N_s L_y$ relative to the fully magnetized state (or `string vacuum').
 Such a string is the {\it minimal\/} demagnetizing excitation of the system that is consistent with the ice rule.